PatrickTauras/PlayerPath/README.md

 - **Past Games Calendar:** Missed a day?
 No problem!
 The game includes a calendar feature that lets you replay previous days’ challenges.

+## Technologies Used
+- **React.js:** The core framework for building the user interface.
+- **HTML5/CSS3:** For styling and layout.
+- **GitHub Pages:** For deploying the game online.
+- **Node.js & npm:** For managing dependencies and building the project.

+## Contributing
+If you’d like to contribute to PlayerPath, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+## License
+This project is open-source and available under the MIT License.

+## Contact
+For any inquiries or feedback, please feel free to reach out to the project maintainer at `<your-email@example.com>`.